JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin.md

 #### Cache Redirector
 {#configuration.cacheRedirector}

-Some repositories, by default, point to JetBrains Cache Redirector to provide better resources resolution.
+Some repositories, by default, point to JetBrains Cache Redirector to provide better resource resolution.
 However, it is possible to use the direct repository URL, if available.

 To switch off the default usage of JetBrains Cache Redirector, see the [](tools_intellij_platform_gradle_plugin_gradle_properties.md#useCacheRedirector) build feature.